widdowquinn/Teaching-Data-Visualisation/README.md

 * Course website: [http://software.ac.uk/rdvw](http://software.ac.uk/rdvw)
 * Course registration: [Eventbrite](http://www.eventbrite.com/e/research-data-visualisation-workshop-rdvw-tickets-25927808774?aff=SSILandingPage)

-## Run this workshop in your browser
+## Running this workshop in your browser

 These workshop materials are designed to be compatible with [MyBinder](mybinder.org).
 To start an instance of this repository, click on the badge below: